 DigitalOcean Cloud Firewalls are a network-based, stateful firewall service for Droplets provided at no additional cost.
 Cloud firewalls block all traffic that isn't expressly permitted by a rule.

-Inbound firewall rules define what kind of traffic will be allowed to which ports from which sources.
+Inbound firewall rules define the traffic allowed to the server on which ports and from which sources.
 If no inbound rules are configured, no incoming traffic is permitted.

-Outbound firewall rules define what kind of traffic will be allowed to leave the server on which ports and can be restricted to specific destinations.
+Outbound firewall rules define the traffic allowed to leave the server on which ports and to which destinations.
 If no outbound rules are configured, no outbound traffic is permitted.

 There are several common protocols available which will fill the Protocol and Port Range fields automatically.
 For example, selecting

 TCP and the Port Range with HTTP's default of port 80.

 If one of these services is listening on a non-standard port, you can configure it by creating a custom rule.